Which is the BEST cordless power tool brand? This seems like a simple question, but the answer isn’t cut and dried.

 Downsides: Limited selection, limited availability.

 The brand doesn’t appear to be investing any time, effort, or resources into their cordless platform.
-If you’re looking to buy into a cordless power tool system, this isn’t it.

 See More: Porter Cable Tool News